hussain21j/spring-boot-web-jsp/README.md

  -Use the goal command of maven as spring-boot:run<br>
  -Once its done server will start on port 8080<br>
  -Open browser and enter URI http://localhost:8080/, Application will reach to homepage<br>
+ -If any Java, JDK or copilation related issue is faced, then make sure eclipse is pointing to JDK not JRE.
+To point to JDK &nbsp;Right click on the project in Eclipse -> Properties -> Java Build Path -> Select Libraries -> Select JDK home directory
 <br>
 <br>
 How To Use the Appliction<br>